10 Beachside Boltholes for 2026 with Sea Views

 In other words: the kind of place you book once and immediately want to return to.

 When boltholes also offer sea views, they tend to feel even more special.
-You’re not just near the coast – you’re living in it, surrounded by that soft, salt-air atmosphere from arrival to departure.
+You’re not just near the coast, you feel like you’re actually living in it, surrounded by that salty-air atmosphere from the moment you arrive up until when you leave.

 What to Look for When Booking a Sea-View Stay for 2026

-Sea-view properties are hugely popular, especially with families during school holidays and key weekends, so planning ahead is always worth it.
+Sea-view properties are hugely popular, especially with families during school holidays and designated long weekends, so planning ahead is always worth it.
 But beyond availability, it helps to know what makes a good sea-view bolthole.

-Some properties have partial or side views, while others have uninterrupted panoramas.
-If the view is a key part of your break, look for listings with:
+Some properties have partial or side views, while others have uninterrupted sea vistas.
+If the view is a key part of your break, look for holiday homes with:

-- Clear images showing the view from inside
+- Clear photos showing the actual view from inside the home

 - Details like “uninterrupted sea views” or “frontline coastal position”

-- Balconies, terraces or large windows facing the water
+- Balconies, terraces or large windows facing the sea

 2) Do you have outdoor space?

-A bolthole becomes even better when you can sit outside with the sea in front of you.
-Even a small terrace can transform a stay — breakfast outdoors, sunset drinks, or simply stepping out with a coffee and watching the tide.
+A bolthole becomes even better when you can sit outside with the sea right in front of you.
+Even a small terrace can transform a stay: breakfast outdoors, sunset drinks, or simply stepping out with a coffee and watching the movement of the tide.

 3) How close is the beach?